Frequently Asked Questions

 Of course we want a photographer at our wedding – but do we really need videographer too?

 First of all, we never want to push you into buying something you’re not sure you want, but if you’re considering video, here is why it’s a good idea:

 There is something unquantifiable about the emotions both contained and evoked by a wedding film.
 Photographs only tell one part of the story, turning the ephemeral beauty of your day into gorgeous images that last a lifetime.
 But video brings you something photographs can’t ever capture – the sounds!
 Trust us, you’ll want to remember that barely-keeping-it-together tremble during your partner’s vows or your best man’s hilariously embarrassing jokes.
 In addition to shooting each and every moment, we spend hours sifting through the footage to make a highlight film that truly embodies the authentic spirit of your day.
 The result is a 6-10 minute edit (tailored to your requests) that is easy to share with friends and watch over and over and over again.
 Check out our investment and film pages to learn a little more about our video packages or get in touch so we can talk specifics!

 Where are you based?
 Do you travel?

 We love to travel.
-We’re based in Austin, TX, and are available for weddings in our neighboring cities (San Marcos, San Antonio, Dallas, Houston, etc.) for no extra cost.
+We’re based in Austin, TX, and are available for weddings within 90 miles of town at no extra cost.
 We’re always up for traveling further too – just ask and we can put together a quote for any destination!